Best Practices When Permitting RMM Scripts

 To maintain extra layers of restriction, you can utilize RegEx rules when creating custom rules for RMM scripts.
 Each RMM has its own file naming convention for its scripts, so you won’t be allowing scripts from other RMMs to run.

-RegEx will allow you to limit the file's naming convention to specifically what fits your RMM's use case, as opposed to opening up the entire directory.
+RegEx will allow you to limit the file's naming convention to specifically what fits your RMM's use case, as opposed to opening the entire directory.

 Using RegEx, you can specify the number of characters and whether they are letters, numbers, or both.
 The filename or path must follow that exact pattern otherwise it will be denied.
 Using wildcards will allow any number of alphanumeric characters in the filename or path, which is not recommended when making custom rules for RMM scripts.

-To create a custom rule, you will need to select 'Manually choose options'.
-Select the checkbox next to Path, Process, and Created By.
-ThreatLocker will automatically populate the information.
-In the Path textbox, you can delete the path and replace it with a RegEx rule.
-You will also need to add "regex:" at the beginning of the path as shown in our example below.
+For this custom rule, select ‘Full Path’, ‘Process Path’, and ‘Created By’.
+Selecting these conditions will automatically populate them in the ‘Value’ field.
+These values can be edited to your preferences, and it is here that you can delete the ‘Full Path’ and replace it with a RegEx rule instead.
+You will need to add “regex:” at the beginning of the path as shown in our example below:

-For help creating a global group, please see the associated article Creating a Global Computer Group.
+For help creating a global group, please see the associated article: Creating a Global Computer Group.

 Creating a Custom Rule without a 'Created By Process'

 Please remember that this futureproofing rule will allow future scripts to run, but it won't permit the files that follow the script to run.
-And PowerShell Ringfencing will still be enforced.
+PowerShell Ringfencing will still be enforced.

 Please reach out to Cyber Hero Support if you would like assistance in creating a custom rule to permit your RMM scripts.